Yoga Tips for Anxiety

 Guided Meditation

-Meditation is one of the best tools to deal with anxiety and deal with our emotions.
 A Guided Meditation is the easiest to go through, you can easily find one online.
 Just 10 minutes can make a big difference.

 Nature Sounds

-Rain, ocean waves, forest sounds… These sounds are very even and have a pleasant pitch, which makes us feel safe and reduce our fight-or-flight response.
+Rain, ocean waves, forest sounds… These sounds are very even, have a pleasant pitch, and our brain interpret them as non-threatening.

 Take a Walk

 Walking is a cardiovascular activity and as such it boosts the production of endorphins, which reduce stress.
 Again, something as little as 10 minutes can be helpful.
+You can find more tips HERE.

 Yoga Nidra